Spectrum TV Essentials is a live TV streaming service that includes over 70 entertainment, lifestyle and children’s networks. But there’s a catch.

 - Broadband Label FAQ

-In January 2022, the FCC approved a proposal to eventually require all broadband providers to include a label on their marketing materials at point of sale.
+In January 2022, the FCC approved an order which will eventually require all broadband providers to include a “broadband consumer label” on their marketing materials at point of sale.
 These labels would disclose prices, rates, plan policies, plan parameters, and more to customers—before they sign the dotted line.
-This measure is currently undergoing revision and approval processes before becoming an active mandate.
+This measure is currently undergoing review and approval processes before it can eventually become a legally required component of broadband internet marketing.

 What Is a Broadband “Nutrition” Label?

 Occasionally dubbed the “broadband nutrition label” due to the proposed label’s resemblance to the Food and Drug Administration’s (FDA’s) food nutrition label, this prospective label aims to ensure that providers divulge unembellished facts about their services at the point of sale (or, in other words, plainly tell you what you’re about to buy before they actually sell it to you).
-These facts include things like true monthly price, other charges, data restrictions, policies, performance parameters, and more.
+These facts include things like true monthly price (both before and after promotional periods), other charges, data restrictions, policies, performance parameters, and more.

 Why Did the FCC Vote to Approve Broadband Labeling?